Mantaro/mantaro-wiki/znai/index.md

 If you need any further help, you can join [our support server on Discord](https://support.mantaro.site) and ask in the #support channel.

-Note: Remember you can use `/help` to get more information on the commands!
+Tip: Remember you can use `/help` to get more information on the commands!